rcantini/rcantini.github.io/content/publication/RTSI-2021/index.md

 known to all, such as a man, a chair, a door or a child.
-The experimental evaluation, conducted on Amazon, shows that the use of the proposed tool helped people to figure out the real dimensions of products, with respect to the case in which only cutout images and textual descriptions are provided.
+The experimental evaluation, conducted on Amazon, shows that the use of the proposed tool helped people to figure out the real dimensions of products, with respect to the case in which only cut-out images and textual descriptions are provided.
 In particular, according to our experiments, people who used the tool were able to understand the real dimensions of a product with 17.5% greater accuracy than those who did not use the tool.
 Focusing